 St. Paul, MN 55164-0996

 Under federal law, a state can make changes to its Medicaid program through certain waiver authorities to test new ways of delivering and paying for health services.
 A state can also amend its Medicaid state plan.
 The plan is an agreement between the state and federal government about how the state will administer the Medicaid program.
-Read more about opportunities for public input on changes to Minnesota’s waiver programs and its Medicaid state plan.

 Many advisory committees provide expertise and input on a regular basis to help DHS create and implement program changes.
 Most committees are comprised of members from outside DHS.
 A complete list of DHS advisory committees is online.